Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Glucagon and Type-2 Diabetes

-In Type-2 Diabetes, the balance between glucagon and insulin is critical.
-People with Type 2 diabetes still produce insulin and glucagon; their pancreas often works overtime to pump out extra glucagon and insulin in the early years.
+The balance between glucagon and insulin is critical in type-2 diabetes.
+People with type-2 diabetes still produce insulin and glucagon; their pancreas often works overtime to pump out extra glucagon and insulin in the early years.

-Because extra weight above someone’s Personal Fat Threshold often underlies Type-2 Diabetes, someone with T2D typically has a LOT of extra stored energy.
-So, while we often think of Type 2 Diabetes as a problem with carbohydrate metabolism, the root cause is really overfilling our fat fuel tanks beyond what our bodies are comfortable with.
+Because extra weight above one’s Personal Fat Threshold often underlies Type-2 Diabetes, people with T2D typically have a lot of extra stored energy.
+So, while we often think of type-2 Diabetes as a problem with carbohydrate metabolism, the root cause is overfilling our fat fuel tanks beyond what our bodies are comfortable with.

 Subsequently, their alpha cells work night and day, pushing out glucagon to signal to the liver to unload some of that burden by pushing out the energy stored in their liver and fat cells.